Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Experimental design for linear estimators

+The scalar \(B\) indexes the overall magnitude of the observational bias, while the shape of \(\mathcal C\) encodes restrictions on its relative magnitudes and directions.
+That is, the set $\mathcal{C}$ can be user specific and incorporate prior knowledge as shape or \textit{sign} restrictions, and be pre-specified.

-with $B\ge 0$ an upper bound on the largest coordinate-wise bias.
-In our framework, a key challenge is that biases may arise from multiple parameters.
-Here, for exposition we first focus on the $\ell_\infty$-ball given its interpretability, while Section \ref{sec:gmm-extension} generalizes the framework to arbitrary norms.
-The $\ell_\infty$ norm imposes symmetric restrictions on the biases and it does not force a trade-off across coordinates (a large bias in one component need not be “offset” by a small bias elsewhere), which is attractive when biases may be positively correlated across parameters.
-The drawback is that worst-case solutions depend on the radius $B$ which may be unknown in practice.
+Our practical recommendation is the \(\ell_\infty\)-ball, $ \|b\|_\infty\le B$, (i.e., $\mathcal{C} = \{u: ||u||_{\infty} \le 1\}, $) which bounds the largest coordinate-wise bias.
+The $\ell_\infty$-norm does not force a trade-off across coordinates (a large bias in one component is not ``offset'' by a small bias elsewhere), which is attractive when biases may be positively correlated, and imposes symmetry over the biases.

+The drawback is that worst-case solutions depend on the radius $B$ which may be unknown in practice (as it would require to learn the bias for each parameter).

 If an oracle knew $B$, a natural choice would be to pick the minimax design